Everything with calm

-The policeman calls me friendly to him and hands me my driver’s license with a smile on his face.
+The policeman calls me friendly to him and hands me smiling the driver’s license.
 It took an hour to get it.
-In Oman everything works a little faster and above all with a lot of calmness!
-On 22nd January I moved to Oman to spend some time here.
-I want to know more about this country, which appears like an oasis of peace in a stressful world.
+At Oman everything goes a little faster and especially with a lot of peace!
+On January 22 I am I traveled to Oman to spend some time here.
+I want to know more about experience this country, which seems like an oasis of calm in the stressful world.

 The first time I was here was five years ago.
-I knew then that I’d be back.
-The second time, I came to do research for a report.
-When the plane was about to land, I started crying.
+I knew then that I would be back.
+The second time I came was to do research for a report.
+As the plane came in to land, I began to cry.
 I didn’t know why, but it felt good.
 I cried with joy.
 The only country where this happens to me all the time is Bosnia and Herzegovina, where my parents are from.
 So I spontaneously decided to learn Arabic in this oriental paradise and work from here.

-I’ve been here two weeks now, and it feels good.
-I have the great fortune to be allowed to live in the house of an Omani family in the capital Muscat.
-I am actually a part of the family and included in their everyday life.
+Now I have been here for two weeks and it feels good.
+I have the great fortune to live in the capital Muscat with an Omani family. to be allowed to live in the house.
+I am a part of the family and in their everyday life I will be involved.

-Quickly one of the SUV’s was also registered on me, thus I can drive it.
-What?
-You haven’t even seen how I drive and give me the car?
-And of course I wasn’t allowed to pay for the insurance!
-The navigation was set up with the two most important addresses, so that I do not I get lost.
-The key was handed over to me with a warm smile and everyone wished me a lot of fun driving.
-I’d like to have a lot of fun driving.
-How many men would give their car keys to a woman in our country without knowing how she drives!
+Quickly one of the SUV’s was also registered to me so I could drive it.
+How?
+You have not even seen how I drive and give me the car?
+Of course, I was not allowed to pay the insurance!
+In the navi the two most important addresses were set up so that I don’t get lost.
+The key was handed over to me with a warm smile and I was wished a lot of fun driving the car.
+How many men in our country would give their car keys to a woman without knowing how she drives!

 Relaxed traffic in Oman

-The Omanis drive fluidly, but adhere to the speed limit.
-Motorways are mostly congestion-free, the roads in the city are quite busy.
-Traffic jams during rush hours are not uncommon.
-There are hardly any traffic lights, but a lot of two-lane roundabouts.
-Also, the main roads through the city are usually two-lane with a permitted speed of 100 km/h.
-It takes some effort at the beginning to enter the roundabout, but quickly it is gone.
-Although it seems hectic, a clear system is recognizable.
-And one thing is conspicuous – an Omani will never try to dispute his right!
+Speed of 100 km/h.
+It takes a little effort at the beginning to drive into the traffic circle, but this is quickly gone.
+Although it seems hectic, a clear system is nevertheless discernible.
+And one thing is striking – an Omani will never try to dispute his right!
 He is a fair driver.
-If you enter the intersection, you will be let pass.
-If there is a slow car in front of me in the right lane, the faster driver will brake in the left lane so that I can drive in.
+If you drive into the intersection, you are let through.
+If there is a slow car in front of me in the right lane, the faster driver in the left lane will slow down so that I can drive in.
 Everything runs smoothly.
-Not once I feel stressed or unsafe.
+Not once do I feel pressured or unsafe.

 Still relaxed at the gas pump

-And the fuel prices … What can I say – of course they are lower compared to us.
-One litre costs 48 cents constantly.
-For the Omani that’s a lot by now.
-Some time ago the fuel cost half.
-I can still laugh about the price and am always happy about the trip to the gas station.
-The refuelling is also pleasant.
-I don’t get out of the car – it is refueled and I pay directly at the gas pump.
+And the fuel prices … What can I say – they are lower than ours, of course.
+One liter costs a constant 48 cents.
+For the Omani, that’s a lot in the meantime.
+Just a while ago, gas cost half as much.
+I can still laugh at the price and always look forward to the ride to the gas station.
+Refueling is also pleasant.
+I don’t get out of the car – it is refueled and I pay directly at the pump.

 My car, the Nissan Terra-X

-Currently I am on the road with a Nissan Terra-X. Most Omanis drive SUV’s, which are actually needed here.
-Less in the city.
+Currently I am on the road with a Nissan Terra-X. The most Omanis drive SUV’s, which is actually used here.
+In the City less.
 On some roads only SUV’s with four-wheel drive are allowed.
-Safety is a top priority here.
-Punctuality too, but that’s another story.
+Security is capitalized here.
+Punctuality too, but that is another History.